tonyg/syndicate/FAQ.md

 * Why does `patch-seq` exist?
 Aren't all the actions in a transition effectively `patch-seq`d together?
   - Effectively, yes, that is what happens.
 The difference is in the granularity of the action: when issuing *separate patch actions*, it's possible for an observer to observe a moment *in between* the adjacent patches, with the dataspace in an intermediate state.
-  <br><br>

     Patch-seq combines multiple patches into a single patch having the same effect as the sequence of individual patches.
-  <br><br>

     By combining a bunch of patch actions into a single action, there is no opportunity for a peer to observe some intermediate state.
-The peer only gets to observe things-as-they-were-before-the-patch, and things-as-they-are-after-the-patch.
+The peer only gets to observe things-as-they-were-before-the-patch, and
+    things-as-they-are-after-the-patch.

 * How do I create a tiered network, such as
   ```